Code-Institute-Submissions/Countries-QuizBot/README.md

 * Although anybody could access and run this quiz themselves, the suitability and content are targeted towards the expectations of adults, or people who have a strong knowledge/interest in geography.
 * Quiz Bot is intended to come across as having a chatty, informal tone as if you're talking to a friend.
 This gives a sensation of having fun and being relaxed, rather than the user feeling as though they're interacting with a computer.

+# How to play

+* Read the prompts given in the terminal
+* Read the questions and multiple choice options presented with them
+* Input your answer, either 'a, b, c, or t/f'
+* The terminal will then relay the results back to the user
+* decide whether to play again or exit

 # Mindmap/Ideas
 ![](vscode-remote://tkingston-countriesquiz-4hkbdy95x7b.ws-eu54.gitpod.io/workspace/Countries-QuizBot/README_Images/Basic_mindmap.png)